mmsaki/clustering-crypto/README.md

 ## Optional Challenge

-- For the challenge section, you have to upload your Jupyter notebook to Amazon SageMaker and deploy it.
+- For the challenge section, I have to upload my Jupyter notebook to Amazon SageMaker and deploy it.

-- The `hvplot` library is not included in the built-in anaconda environments, so for this challenge section, you should use the `altair` library instead.
+- The `hvplot` library is not included in the built-in anaconda environments, so for this challenge section, I should use the `altair` library instead.

-- [x] Upload your Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`
+- [x] Upload my Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`

 - [x] Select the `conda_python3` environment.
 - [x] Install the `altair` library by running the following code before the initial imports.